-To begin seaming, set the seamer on the seam with the locking arm up and to the open side of the seam.
-The wheels should be even with the edge of the panel.
-Push the locking arm down to engage the tools and turn the seamer on.
+To begin seaming, set seamer on seam with the locking bar up and to the open side of the seam.
+The rear wheels should be even with the edge of the roof panel.
+Push the locking bar down to engage the rolls and turn the seamer on.